Loading...

 How to consume boiled egg, indian paneer cheese without glucose spikes

-Add sources of healthy fats, like avocado or nuts, to your meal.
-These fats can help moderate blood sugar levels by slowing digestion.
+Include sources of healthy fats such as avocado, nuts, or seeds.
+They can help moderate blood sugar levels by slowing down digestion.

 Stay Hydrated

-Drink plenty of water before and during your meal.
-Proper hydration can aid in digestion and help stabilize blood sugar levels.
+Drink plenty of water throughout the day.
+Proper hydration can aid in stabilizing blood sugar levels.

 Mindful Eating